edgamat/edgamat.github.io/_posts/2019/11/2019-11-10-Eliminating-Waste.md

 The amount of waste a bug/defect represents is directly correlated to when it is discovered.
-If the defect is in the user story or requirement description, catching that early before the work commences is the bast case scenario.
+If the defect is in the user story or requirement description, catching that early before the work commences is the best case scenario.
 As you go through the development of the code, the cost of correcting the issue becomes greater and greater, resulting in more and more waste.

 Therefore finding errors as soon as possible is critical in eliminating waste:

 - Unit testing can provide a great feedback mechanism for detecting issues as soon as they occur.
 - Integrating your changes frequently, in small increments can make detecting issues simpler.
 - Placing the new features in the hands of real users will let you know if there are problems.
-Do this as often and as frequently as possible to reduce the waste from not providing them with value.
+Do this as frequently as possible to reduce the time it takes to get feedback that something is wrong.

 ### Management Activities

 Do management activities add value?
-No more than testing or managing your product backlog.
+No more than testing or refining your product backlog.
 But they can be wasteful if not done correctly:

 - Track your work efficiently.
-That can be paper and pen, but the important thing is to not waste time trying to figure out what you're working on
+That can be with pen and paper, but the important thing is to not waste time trying to figure out what you're working on
 - Ensure everyone is on the same page.
 Meet and discuss with your team.
 Share and communicate.
 - When a task is blocked, know who to go to and get it unblocked.